-Fig. 4b shows the travel time distribution for different travel modes, in which only bicycle is congested mode and all other modes are teleported.
-This chart shows that more than 80% of bicycle trips have a travel time less than or equal to 45 minutes.
+Fig. 7b shows the travel time distribution for different travel modes, in which only bicycle is congested mode and all other modes are teleported.
+This chart shows that about 85% of bicycle trips have a travel time less than or equal to 45 minutes.